How2CodeGood/cs4XX-EvolutionaryComputation/site/student-lectures/Evolutionary_Art/evolutionary_art.rst

 Overview
 ========

-Evolutionary art is a branch of Generated art (art created by an autonomous system) in which alterations are made to initial piece over many iterations.
-With this you can create artificially generated visual randomness, stylized recreations of existing images, and infinitely changing/evolving images.
+Evolutionary art is a branch of Generated art (art created by an autonomous system) in which alterations are made to an initial state over many iterations.
+Evolutionary art can be used to create artificially generated visual randomness, stylized recreations of existing images, and infinitely changing/evolving images.

 * `Evolutionary Art can be carried out in a variety of ways: <https://franciscouzo.github.io/>`_
     #.
 Building something out of nothing (Maze Generator, Fractals, Chaotic Map)